Agnieszka-21/namaste-django/README.md

 style.css file was created to handle custom styling beyond Bootstrap and introduce media queries for improved responsive design.

 ### HTML
-HTML was utilised to create templates for each page
+HTML was utilised to create templates for each page.

 ### Packages Used